michaelwangcode/html-css-course/README.md

 This is code for the [HTML & CSS Full Course - Beginner to Pro (2022)](https://www.youtube.com/watch?v=G3e-cpL7ofc) by SuperSimpleDev.

+The course teaches HTML and CSS by showing us how to recreate the YouTube home page.

 View the html files in this project by opening them in Google Chrome.

 &nbsp;